ztankersley/ztankersleyzolan.github.io/_posts/2020-01-26-Improv-and-product-development.md

 tags:   Improv-Product
 comments: true
 ---
 I belive that improv and product development are so similar I created a talk on it.
-Check it out.
+Check it out. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 <embed src="/images/Improv_and_product_clean2.pdf"
   width="800px" height="2100px">